-Kamal Series Part 1: Deploy Rails application on Hetzner
+Kamal Rails on Hetzner Series Part 1: Deploy Rails application on Hetzner

-Kamal is a new shiny way to deploy Rails applications announced by DHH back in February 2023 and also spoke about it in his RailsWorld Keynote.
-Now that Heroku has removed their free tier, Kamal has become excitingly popular since it also resonates with the idea of “leaving the cloud”.
-Most importantly, Kamal is free and open source and is developed by the folks from Basecamp who created Rails.
+Kamal is a modern deployment tool for Rails applications, announced by DHH in February 2023 and featured in his RailsWorld Keynote.
+With Heroku having removed their free tier, Kamal has gained significant traction, particularly for those interested in “leaving the cloud”.
+Most importantly, Kamal is free and open source, developed by the team at Basecamp who created Rails.

 This is Part 1 of the Kamal Rails series.
-In this article, I will cover a basic way of deploying a vanilla Rails application on Hetzner Cloud.
+I’ll walk you through deploying a vanilla Rails application on Hetzner Cloud.

-- Docker is installed on our local environment.
-(Make sure the version is according to our OS)
+- Docker is installed on your local machine (ensure the version is compatible with your OS)

-- Docker account is created on Docker hub.
+- A Docker account created on Docker Hub

-- You have a Rails application “created” using Rails > 6.0
+- A Rails application using Rails 6.0 or later

-If you don’t have a Rails application created yet, you can do so using:
+If you don’t have a Rails application yet, create one using:

 1